Federation of Stoke-on-Trent: Second federation proposal 1905–1910

 Before the inquiry opened, a poll was conducted in Tunstall where ratepayers of the town showed themselves to be in favour of federation.
 As the council itself had voted against federation, it decided not to oppose or support federation but instead to achieve the best deal it could for the town.
-The three-day inquiry opened on 8 January 1908 and was chaired by Major Norton, an officer of the Local Government Board.
+The three-day inquiry opened on 8 January 1908 and was chaired by Major Norton of the Local Government Board.
 Norton's appointment itself caused controversy with the delegation from Burslem walking out on the first day protesting that Norton had already declared himself in favour of federation.
 The walkout did not disrupt the hearing but left only Fenton and Staffordshire County Council opposed to the plan, with Tunstall neutral and Hanley, Stoke and Longton in favour.
 The bulk of the inquiry examined rating schemes based largely on the Owen or Geen proposals from the previous federation attempt.

 On 23 February 1908, less than six weeks after the inquiry closed, the Local Government Board issued a draft provisional bill for the federation of the six towns.
 This was not unexpected but the rating scheme proposed differed from the schemes discussed during the inquiry and included a complicated valuation of the properties belonging to each municipality, something that none of the towns wished to carry out.
 Nevertheless, Hanley, Longton and Tunstall all supported the draft order while Stoke, Fenton and Burslem opposed it.

 Once the draft order had been issued, the locus of the process moved from the Potteries to London with the Local Government Provisional Order (No. 3) Bill introduced in the House of Commons in July 1908 by the Select Committee on Private Bills chaired by Sir George White.
 The bill received its third reading on 31 July 1908 but had undergone significant amendment during its passage through the House of Commons, most notably in the introduction of a complex, differential rating system for a period of 10 years.
 Few of the interested parties were pleased with the proposal and, although the differential system was welcomed, a period of 20 years was preferred with the complicated valuation required of all public assets proving unpopular.
 As a result, Tunstall withdrew its support for the order leaving only Hanley and Longton to promote the bill in the House of Lords.
 Neither council was particularly in favour of the financial settlement but felt honour bound to promote the bill, having been the initial instigators of the scheme.
 Petitions objecting to the bill were submitted to the House of Lords by Staffordshire County Council, Burslem, Fenton, Stoke, and Tunstall councils, the Longton justices, the North Staffordshire Railway Company, and individual Tunstall ratepayers.